brix-ag/camunda-connector-utils/README.md

 To deserialize a request we can use `Deserializer.deserialize(json, gson, clazz)`, where ...

 - `json` is the JSON string of the request
-- `gson` is our custom `Gson` instance, this allows us to use custom deserializers as before without having to change anything (with the exception that it has to ignore unknown properties and cannot throw an exception)
+- `gson` is our custom `Gson` instance, this allows us to use custom deserializers as before without having to change anything (`GsonProvider` provides default `Gson` and `GsonBuilder` to register custom types, usually we can just use `GsonProvider.getDefaultGson()`)
 - `clazz` is the template definition class

 ```java